 Sure, orchids did spend most of their existence in extremely sunny locales, but they mostly grew in lush jungles and forests where a thick canopy protected them from direct exposure to the sun.

 So for best results, place your orchid in a room that receives a lot of natural light, but keep it well away from the window.
 Not doing so will most likely cause your orchid to dehydrate and lose its stunning colorfulness.

 Keep Your Vase of Orchids Away from Low Humidity Areas

 On the same token, you never want to put your orchid in an area that is overly dry or cool (they’re from the tropics, remember!?).
 For most homes, this isn’t really an issue (unless you live in a dry, arid environment or it gets extremely cold in the winter), but still… you want to do your best to match the humidity levels in which they’ve evolved to be most comfortable.

 And since orchids love high humidity, they’re pretty much the perfect flower for bathrooms with a shower.
 While most flowers would hate being bombarded with steam on the regular, your orchid cut flowers will absolutely dig it.
 Just make sure you place them in a bathroom with a lot of foot traffic so the light isn’t constantly turned off.

 Pro tip: If you’re struggling to keep humidity levels between 55-75% in your home, try misting your orchid’s leaves or running a humidifier.
 Both can work wonders!

 And voila!
 Now that you know the major pitfalls of cut orchid care, you can hopefully avoid them with a few simple tricks and tips.
-When you’re ready to let those skills shine, head over to The Bouqs Co. to pick out your favorite tropical blooms.Shop All
+When you’re ready to let those skills shine and order fresh flowers online, head over to The Bouqs Co. and send orchids today.Shop All